husarion/panther_ros/panther_manager/README.md

 ## BehaviorTree

+This package contains two main BehaviorTree projects.
+One is designed for lights handling and the other for safety and system shutdown.
-For a BehaviorTree project to work correctly, it must contain three trees with names as described below.
-However, if any of the parameters (`launch_lights_tree`, `launch_safety_tree`, `launch_shutdown_tree`) is set to false, the corresponding tree is disabled and is no longer required in the project.
+For a BehaviorTree project to work correctly, it must contain a tree with correct names.
+The names are: `Lights` for lights BT project; `Shutdown` and `Safety` for safety BT project.
 Files with trees XML descriptions can be shared between projects.
 Each tree is provided with a set of default blackboard entries (described below), which can be used to specify the behavior of a given tree.

 ### Nodes